 The Michelin Guide Comes From Humble Origins

-The first Michelin Guide was compiled in 1900 by French industrialist Andre Michelin with his brother Edouard Michelin.
+The first Michelin Guide was compiled in 1900 by French industrialist Andre Michelin with his brother Edward Michelin.
 They wanted to create demand for automobiles…and the tires they manufactured.

 Yeah you heard us right.